Are Online Signing Services Legal? What is Remote Commissioning?

 Table of Contents

-In today’s digital age, the convenience of online services has extended to various aspects of our lives, including notarization.
-Online notary services have gained popularity worldwide, offering a faster and more accessible way to have documents notarized.
-Despite this, it’s still unclear whether or not these services are legal.
-The short answer is: yes!
-In this blog, we’ll be diving deeper into specifics.
-Read on!
+In today’s digital age, the convenience of online services has extended to various aspects of our lives, including notary and commissioning services.
+Online notary and commissioning services have gained popularity worldwide, offering a faster and more accessible way to have documents notarized.
+Despite this, it’s still unclear whether or not these “online notary” services are legal.

-Before diving into the legality of online notary services, it’s crucial to understand what notarization entails.
-A notary public is a legal professional who plays a vital role in verifying the identity of someone signing documents.
+Before diving into the legalities of online notary (more common in the USA) vs. remote commissioning services (what NotaryPro does), it’s crucial to understand what a typical in-person notarization entails in Ontario.
+A notary public is a usually a licensed legal professional who plays a vital role in verifying the identity of someone signing documents.
 They act as impartial witnesses to prevent fraud and ensure documents, such as affidavits, contracts, and government forms are ready to submit to the end recipient.

-Traditionally, notarization involves physically presenting documents to a notary public, who verifies your identity, witnesses your signature, and affixes their official seal to the document.
+Traditionally, notarization involves physically presenting paper documents to a notary public, who verifies your identity, witnesses your signature, and affixes their official seal to the document.
+These actions can only be done in-person, in accordance with the Notaries Act.
 This process adds credibility to the document and helps prevent forgery.

-The Legal Landscape for Online Notarization in Canada
+The Legal Landscape for Online Notary & Commissioner Services in Canada

 Canada is a confederation of ten provinces and three territories, each with its own laws and regulations.
 As a result, the legal landscape regarding notary services varies between the provinces and territories.

-In Ontario and British Columbia, the law has been officially amended to permit online notarization, recognizing the importance of adapting to modern technological advancements – especially after the COVID-19 pandemic.
+In Ontario and British Columbia, the law has been officially amended to permit the remote commissioning of documents, often called “online notary” by clients and customers of NotaryPro, recognizing the importance of adapting to modern technological advancements – especially after the COVID-19 pandemic.
 Read more about the specific changes in our blog post: Are remote online notary services legal and valid across Canada and globally?

 Final Recipient